| The song, the hum ...

 and smothers its brilliance.

-The flame is first,
+The flame is first,before the dance,

 first before the music.